 Respect is the fundamental value that guides our program's philosophy.

-As such, staff at the ECL...
+As such, staff at the ECLS...

-- value and facilitate the development of interdependence, social competence, problem-solving skills, and the awareness of self and others. - attach great importance to active learning, investigative thinking, and the development of conceptual understanding. - encourage children to be intrinsically motivated by validating and affirming their efforts, and by highlighting and coaching the process of learning new concepts and skills. - value diversity and work to expand children's understanding and acceptance of differences.
-Our curriculum is implemented in a way that reflects the family values, beliefs, experiences, cultures, and languages of all enrolled children. - believe all behavior makes sense; we recognize that behavior may be influenced by biological traits and environmental influences. - adapt our program to respond to and encourage the development of all children by individualizing care, support, and guidance. - support the development of the whole child by providing experiences that challenge children physically, cognitively, socially and emotionally. - encourage and value family involvement to build partnerships that support children's growth in all developmental domains.
+- value and facilitate the development of interdependence, social competence, problem-solving skills, and the awareness of self and others. - attach great importance to active learning, investigative thinking, and the development of conceptual understanding. - encourage children to be intrinsically motivated by validating and affirming their efforts, and by highlighting and coaching the process of learning new concepts and skills. - value diversity and work to expand children's understanding and acceptance of differences. - believe all behavior makes sense; we recognize that behavior may be influenced by biological traits and environmental influences. - adapt our program to respond to and encourage the development of all children by individualizing care, support, and guidance. - support the development of the whole child by providing experiences that challenge children physically, cognitively, socially and emotionally. - encourage and value family involvement to build partnerships that support children's growth in all developmental domains.